Top tips for parents as their children return to swimming lessons post-lockdown18/10/2020

 The Swim England Learn to Swim team have shared some top tips for parents as their children return to swimming lessons following the coronavirus lockdown.

-The information was put together following research that found thousands of parents were willing to take their children back to swimming lessons, with many having already returned as soon as pools reopened.
+The information was put together following research that found thousands of parents were willing to take their children back to swimming lessons, with many having returned as soon as pools reopened after the first national lockdown.

 In addition to the following five top tips, the recognised national governing body has also produced guidance documents for both swimming lessons and school swimming.